Date(s) - 01/12/2018

 |Causes of Disputes and Prevention Strategies cross-sport

-Speaker Stéphane Grégoire is the Education and Partnership Coordinator at the Sport Dispute Resolution Centre of Canada.
+Speaker Marie-Claude Asselin is the Chief Executive Officer at the Sport Dispute Resolution Centre of Canada.
 Many sports-related conflicts oppose a sport organization to one or several of its members (athletes, coaches, officials, etc.) They not only affect personal relationships, but they also unduly drain volunteers and drive them away from sport.
 Preventing conflicts and dealing with them properly when they arise is the key to a healthy sport organization.
 In this interactive session, the participants will learn about some of the best practices in management as they can be applied specifically to the context of sport.
 The SDRCC staff will walk the participants through five common causes of sports-related disputes and present them with strategies to prevent them.

 |Running a Successful Sailing Regatta sailing focus